linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/16 Employee Stock Options.md

 # Example 16.1

 A company grants 1,000,000 options to its executives on November 1, 2021.
-The stock price on that date is  \$30 and the strike price of the options is also\$ 30.
+The stock price on that date is  \$30 and the strike price of the options is also \$30.
 The options last for 10 years and vest after three years.
 The company has issued similar at-the-money options for the last 10 years.
 The average time to exercise or expiry of these options is 4.5 years.
 The company therefore decides to use an "expected life" of 4.5 years.
 It estimates the long-term volatility of the stock price, using 5 years of historical data, to be 25\%.
 The present value of dividends during the next 4.5 years is estimated to be \$4.
 The 4.5-year zero-coupon risk-free interest rate is 5\%.
 The option is therefore valued using the Black-Scholes-Merton model (adjusted for dividends in the way described in Section 15.12) with  $S_0 = 30 - 4 = 26$ ,  $K = 30$ ,  $r = 5\%$ ,  $\sigma = 25\%$ , and  $T = 4.5$ .
 The Black-Scholes-Merton formula gives the value of one option as \$6.31.
 Hence, the income statement expense is 1,000,000 × 6.31, or 6,310,000.

 # Binomial Tree Approach